hoffmangroup/newmap/docs/source/commands.rst

 -------------------
 - `initial-search-length`: The initial k-mer length to search for unique sequences.
-Only valid when the set of lengths of k-mer lengths is a continuous range with the ``kmer-lengths`` postional argument (which is a pair of values separated by a colon).
+Only valid when the set of lengths of k-mer lengths is a continuous range with the ``kmer-lengths`` positional argument (which is a pair of values separated by a colon).
 Useful to use when the majority of largest minimum unique lengths are likely to be much smaller the maximum search length from your specified range.
 - `kmer-batch-size`: The maximum number of sequence positions to search for at a time per sequence ID.
-Useful for conetrolling memory requirements.
+Useful for controlling memory requirements.
 Default is 10000000.
 - `num-threads`: The number of threads to use for counting on the index.
   Default is 1.